SAKErobotics/SAKErobotics/README.md

 # EZGripper Software on Github

-EZGripper software is available at https://github.com/SAKErobotics/EZGripper
+EZGripper software for ROS is available at https://github.com/SAKErobotics/EZGripper

+EZGripper software independent of ROS is available at https://github.com/SAKErobotics/libezgripper